seshankanagasabai/BVF_Assistant/README.md

 # BVF Assistant

-A Business Value Framework AI assistant that helps analyze business documents and articulate value propositions, outcomes, and KPIs using Google's Gemini API.
+A Business Value Framework AI assistant that helps analyse business documents and articulate value propositions, outcomes, and KPIs using Google's Gemini API.

 ## Features